Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/01_Instance.md

 As mentioned before, many structs in Vulkan require you to explicitly specify the type in the `sType` member.
 This is also one of the many structs with a `pNext` member that can point to extension information in the future.
-We're using default initialization here to leave it as `nullptr`.
+We're using value initialization here to leave it as `nullptr`.

 A lot of information in Vulkan is passed through structs instead of function parameters and we'll have to fill in one more struct to provide sufficient